-The first five Figures highlight the metamorphosis of the financial system.
+The first five Figures make evident the metamorphosis of the financial system.
 However, what was the role of the traditional banking system?
-The balance sheets of commercial banks changed deeply as can be seen in Figure 6.
-Real estate became the core business, more than doubling its relative weight in commercial bank balance sheets from around 13% in 1975 to 32% of total assets held in the sector just before the crisis.
+The balance sheets of commercial banks changed deeply as it emerges from Figure 6.
+Real estate became the core business, more than doubling its relative weight in commercial banks' balance sheets from around 13% in 1975 to 32% of total assets held in the sector just before the crisis.
 This had its counterpart in a significant decrease of industrial and commercial loans while securities kept a rather stable share around 17%-20%.

-The effects of the crisis on commercial bank balance sheets can be seen in the sudden and dramatic interruption of interbank loans in 2007, and in the ensuing major increase in cash assets, due to Bernanke's intervention through the quantitative easing.
-In social accounting someone's asset is someone else's liability, likewise this increase in commercial bank real estate assets is mirrored by the increase in household indebtedness, as can be seen in Figure 7, which also shows the level of indebtedness of the corporate and noncorporate financial sectors (respectively NFC and NFNC).
+The effects of the crisis on commercial banks' balance sheets can be seen in the sudden and dramatic interruption of interbank loans in 2007, and in the ensuing major increase in cash assets, due to Bernanke's intervention through the quantitative easing.
+In social accounting someone's asset is someone else's liability, likewise this increase in commercial banks' real estate assets is mirrored by the increase in households' indebtedness, as it can be seen from Figure 7.